 Dirty trick No. 2:- The Engineering Project Scam.

-considered as Permitted development if they result or require engineering works.
-Regretfully it would appear that
+being considered as Permitted development if they result or require engineering works.
+Regretfully it would appear

-2M high retaining wall for a swimming pool chamber is not considered an engineering project but somebody levelling
+that 2M high retaining wall for a swimming pool chamber is not considered an engineering project but somebody

-their garden by 300mm for a detached Class E building for example is considered to be an engineering project
+levelling their garden by 300mm for a detached Class E building for example is considered to be an engineering

 This aspect of any surface or wider ground works for landscaping or levelling or even using the spoil on site to